drimpossible/drimpossible.github.io/about/index.md

 ## <a name="biography" id="biography"></a>About Me

-I like to read about all aspects of **the future**, currently intrigued by artificial intelligence, economics and philosophy of science.
-I want to dedicate my career towards designing algorithms to acquire more general notions of intelligence through learning.
+I like to think about **the future** in general, currently intrigued by intelligent assistance (IA), economics and philosophy of science.
+I want to dedicate my career towards designing algorithms to acquire more general notions of intelligence through learning for better automating tasks and assisting humans.

-I believe theoretically grounded approaches should go hand-in-hand with challenging practical problems: Principled approaches can accelerate research compared to extensive hit-and-try approaches popular today.
+I am intrigued by the idea that "theoretically grounded approaches should go hand-in-hand with challenging practical problems": Principled approaches can accelerate research compared to extensive hit-and-try approaches popular today.
 Conversely, it is crucial to make real-world assumptions to model computationally hard problems and side-step worst-case complexity.

 I am a prospective PhD student joining [Torr Vision Group](http://www.robots.ox.ac.uk/~tvg/) at the [University of Oxford](http://www.ox.ac.uk/) co-supervised by [Prof. Philip Torr](http://www.robots.ox.ac.uk/~phst/) and [Prof. Varun Kanade](http://www.cs.ox.ac.uk/people/varun.kanade/myindex.html).
 I am currently interested in exploring [lifelong learning](https://arxiv.org/pdf/1802.07569.pdf).

-I have previously completed my bachelors and masters in computer science student at [**IIIT-Hyderabad**](http://www.iiit.ac.in), India.
+I completed my bachelors and masters in computer science student at [**IIIT-Hyderabad**](http://www.iiit.ac.in), India in July 2019.
 My thesis focused on developing principled approaches for sparse connectivity (pruning) and methods to exploit fast-binary convolutions to develop efficient but accurate deep networks.

 The Jungian personality type of the academic me is currently INTP, dominated by Ti and Ne.
-Here are the [non-academic me](https://bayesianconspirator.github.io/about/) or [personal me](https://anarchicorganizer.github.io) if they intrigue you more.
+Here are the [non-academic me](https://bayesianconspirator.github.io/about/) or [personal me](https://anarchicorganizer.github.io) if they intrigue you more, also this note about better fake frameworks.

 ## <a name="biography" id="biography"></a>Highlights